Submissions

 Originality and publication ethics

-Submitted manuscripts must be original works that have not been previously published or are under review by another journal.
+Submitted manuscripts must be original works that have not been published previously and are not under consideration by another journal.
 By submitting a manuscript, the author declares that the work is their own, that all sources have been properly cited, and that there are no undisclosed conflicts of interest.

 The journal is guided by the principles of the Committee on Publication Ethics (COPE).
 For a detailed description of the responsibilities of authors, editors, and reviewers, as well as policies on plagiarism, retraction, and appeals, please see our Publication Ethics page.